-Attribute-based standards (that have the proper shape) spread the regulatory cost burden for fuel economy more broadly across all of the vehicle manufacturers within the industry.
+change their product plans and little obligation on those manufacturers that have minimal need to change their plans because, for example, they may build smaller vehicles.
+Attribute-based standards that have the proper shape spread the regulatory cost burden for fuel economy more broadly across all of the vehicle manufacturers within the industry.

 And fourth, attribute-based standards respect economic conditions and consumer choice.
 Manufacturers are required to invest in technologies that improve the fuel economy of their fleets, regardless of vehicle mix.
 Thus the consumer is likely to enjoy the same wide range of vehicles to choose from in 2016 as they do now.
-The difference will be, of course, that most of the vehicles will be more fuel efficient.
+The difference will be, of course, that the vehicles will be more fuel efficient.

 The agencies recognize that, because manufacturers' compliance obligations under attribute-based standards are based in part on the mix of vehicles that they produce, the fuel savings and emissions reductions produced under attribute-based standards can vary depending on market conditions.
-For example, fuel prices lower than those anticipated at the time of rulemaking will tend to shift consumer demand toward larger vehicles.
-If manufacturers sell a greater number of larger vehicles than the agencies anticipate, fuel savings and CO_2 reductions would be lower than anticipated.
-In contrast, if fuel prices rise significantly, more fuel savings and CO_2 reductions than anticipated should be likely.
+For example, fuel prices lower than those anticipated at the time of rulemaking could tend to shift consumer demand toward larger vehicles.
+If manufacturers sell a greater number of larger vehicles than the agencies anticipate, fuel savings and CO2 reductions would be lower than anticipated.
+In contrast, if fuel prices rise significantly, more fuel savings and CO2 reductions than anticipated should be likely.

-One potential way to mitigate the variability of results under attribute-based standards due to market conditions is through the use of explicit backstops, standards below which manufacturers may not drop.
-For purposes of the CAFE program, EISA requires a backstop for domestically-manufactured passenger cars-a universal minimum, non-attribute-based standard of either "27.5 mpg or 92 percent of the average fuel economy projected by the Secretary of Transportation for the combined domestic and non-domestic passenger automobile fleets manufactured for sale in the United States by all manufacturers in the model year..."4, whichever is greater.
-In the MY 2011 final rule, the first rule setting standards since EISA added the backstop provision to EPCA, NHTSA considered whether the statute permitted the agency to set backstop standards for the other regulated fleets of imported passenger cars and light trucks.
-Although commenters expressed support both for and against a more permissive reading of EISA, NHTSA concluded in that rulemaking that its authority was likely limited to setting only the backstop standard that Congress expressly provided, i.e., the one for domestic passenger cars.
-A backstop, however, is permissible under the CAA (as are universal standards generally).
+One potential way to mitigate the variability of results under attribute-based standards due to market conditions is through the use of a universal standard-that is, an average standard set at a (single) absolute level below which manufacturers' fuel economy/CO2 standards may not drop/exceed.
+This is often described as a "backstop standard."
+For purposes of the CAFE program, EISA expressly requires a backstop for domestically-manufactured passenger cars-a universal minimum, non-attribute-based standard of either "27.5 mpg or 92 percent of the average fuel economy projected by the Secretary of Transportation for the combined domestic and non-domestic passenger automobile fleets manufactured for sale in the United States by all manufacturers in the model year...", whichever is greater.
+Backstops are generally permissible under section 202(a) of the CAA (as are universal standards generally).

-For purposes of the CAFE and CO_2 standards proposed in this NPRM, NHTSA and EPA recognize that the risk, even if small, does exist that low fuel prices in MYs 2012-2016 might lead indirectly to less than currently anticipated fuel savings and emissions reductions.
-The NPRM seeks comment on whether backstop standards, or any other method within the agencies' statutory authority, should and can be implemented for the import and light truck fleets in order to achieve the fuel savings that attribute-based standards might not absolutely guarantee.
+For purposes of the CAFE and CO2 standards proposed in the NPRM, NHTSA and EPA recognized that the risk, even if small, does exist that low fuel prices in MYs 2012-2016 might lead indirectly to less than currently anticipated fuel savings and emissions reductions.
+The NPRM sought comment on whether backstop standards, or any other method within the agencies' statutory authority, should and can be implemented for the import and light truck fleets in order to achieve the fuel savings that attribute-based standards might not absolutely guarantee.